 When the breed first hit the scene in England, they were known as broken-haired Scotch terriers.
 They kept this moniker for nearly a decade before a reporter named Angus Sutherland opined that the name should be changed.
 He believed that although the breed originated in Scotland, it wasn’t perfected until coming to Yorkshire, England.
 “They ought no longer be called Scotch Terriers, but Yorkshire Terriers for having been so improved there,” Sutherland reported in The Field magazine.
 People seemed to agree, because in 1870, the name was officially changed.

 Most consider a Yorkie named Huddersfield Ben the father of the breed.
-The stud dog was a ratting champion and a confident competitor in dog shows; he won over 70 awards.
+The stud dog was a ratting champion and a confident competitor in dog shows; he won more than 70 awards.
 He was a hefty dog, weighing 11 pounds, but all his litters yielded puppies that were under 5 pounds, which was the standard at that time.
-Even though he only lived to be six years old, he left behind an impressive legacy: Most Yorkies bred for shows today are distant relatives of Ben.
+Even though he only lived to be 6 years old, he left behind an impressive legacy: Most Yorkies bred for shows today are distant relatives of Ben.

-When American soldier Bill Wynne found a Yorkshire terrier in a foxhole during WWII, he named her Smoky and took her in.
+When American soldier Bill Wynne found a Yorkshire terrier in a foxhole during World War II, he named her Smoky and took her in.
 The two traveled through New Guinea, and Smoky soon began to help with the war effort.
 Thanks to her small size and obedience, she was able to run through pipes and string communication wires under a former Japanese airstrip.
 Without her help, soldiers would have had to dig trenches and expose themselves to enemy fire.

 Smoky also toured hospitals throughout the Pacific and the United States, working as a therapy dog for wounded soldiers.
 After wartime, she and Wynne went to Hollywood, where she performed on various TV shows.
 You can visit a monument dedicated to her memory where she passed away in Cleveland, Ohio.